shelleywong/CSCI211-Course-Materials/Labs/README.md

 $ vimdiff tests/t03.err results/t03.myerr  // equivalent command
 ```

-Using these tools can help you quickly determine if your program is passing or failing all tests, identify which sections of your code might contain bugs, and help make sure the Turnin server stays up and running.<br>
+Using these tools can help you quickly determine if your program is passing or failing all tests, identify which sections of your code might contain bugs, and help make sure the INGInious server stays up and running.<br>

 I have described one simple and safe way to use these tools, but you are not required to follow this method.
 Do what works for you.
 The main thing I want to emphasize is that these tools are available, and you should use them!
 The tests won't always catch every edge case, but they can be a great help to you throughout the semester.